albertodonato/snap-helpers/docs/hooks.rst

 ----------------------------------

 The library provides a ``snap-helpers-hook`` script that is installed in the snap.
-It must be called called with the hook name as sole argument, and takes care of calling the function registered for the hook via ``snaphelpers.hooks``.
+It must be called with the hook name as sole argument, and takes care of calling the function registered for the hook via ``snaphelpers.hooks``.

 A ``snap-helpers`` tool is also provided to handle the plumbing during snap builds, and create the hook scripts based on which are defined in ``snaphelpers.hooks``.